MoneySavingExpert.com

 MoneySavingExpert.com is a British consumer finance information and discussion website, founded by financial journalist Martin Lewis in February 2003.
-The website's focus is to provide people with information on saving money in the form of deals, tips and journalistic articles.
+The website's focus is to provide people with information on saving money in the form of deals, tips and journalistic articles, as well as techniques and strategies for exploiting loyalty schemes and incentive-based credit cards.
 In September 2012, it was bought by the moneysupermarket.com group for a value of £87M.
 Since 2015, Lewis has taken on the role of executive chairman, overseeing 100 staff and editors reviewing and updating the site.

 Petitions

 The website has launched three petitions: